realmorg/realm/apps/web/src/pages/docs/learn/bindings.md

   <ui-designer name="Morty" color="hotpink"></ui-designer>
 </realm-demo>

-## Bind data from global state
+## Binding Data from Global State

-The process is similar to binding data from an element's state, but with global states, you need to use the `:global` prefix after the attribute's name binding.
-It's worth noting that you can render data from the global state without explicitly binding it.
-However, in some cases, your element may be atomic, meaning it remains pure and unrelated to business logic.
+Binding data from a global state follows a similar pattern as binding from an element's state.
+However, you need to use the `:global` prefix along with the attribute or state name when binding from a global state:

 ```html
 <global-state name="counter" type="number">0</global-state>